Want to offer AI governance under your own brand? Explore partnership models →

 How Does Brutor AI Platform Help?

 Brutor AI Platform is the governance and control layer that sits between your people, your agents, and the AI services they depend on.
-All three resource types — models, MCP servers, and skills — are proxied through the gateway, which means every call passes through the same governance layer: authentication, role-based access control, guardrails, rate limits, and full observability.
+Every resource type — models (text, image, voice, video), MCP servers, agent skills, and A2A traffic between agents — is proxied through the gateway, which means every call passes through the same governance layer: authentication, role-based access control, guardrails, three-state HITL approval, rate limits, cost caps, full observability, and Policy-as-Code that ships with your code instead of drifting in a wiki.

 Let’s summarize how your organization benefits by using Brutor AI Platform to manage Revenue Sentinel (and any other agent you build afterwards…):